 This campaign was successful in gaining confirmation that the UNCRC will be fully incorporated into Scots law by 2021.

-SYP’s 2016-21 youth manifesto, Lead the Way, which received more than 70,000 consultation responses, found that 76 percent agreed that ‘The United National Convention on the Rights of the Child (UNCRC) should be fully incorporated into Scots law, and the rights of children and young people should be protected and promoted’.
+SYP’s 2016-21 youth manifesto, Lead the Way, which received more than 70,000 consultation responses, found that 76 percent agreed that:

 Rights Outright: SYP’s Brexit Manifesto

-If you would like to know more about the consultation, or the other five statements which were consulted on, please contact SYP's Public Affairs Officer, Laura, at email@example.com.
+If you would like to know more about the consultation, or the other five statements which were consulted on, please contact SYP’s Public Affairs and Policy Manager, Laura, at firstname.lastname@example.org.

 Brexit Advocacy Toolkit

-As part of the Right Here, Right Now national campaign on young people’s rights, SYP felt that it was essential to have an objective to defend young people’s rights during the Brexit negotiations as part of its 'Advocacy' theme: to influence law, policy and practice in order to strengthen the protection of young people’s rights.
+As part of the Right Here, Right Now national campaign on young people’s rights, SYP felt that it was essential to have an objective to defend young people’s rights during the Brexit negotiations: to influence law, policy and practice in order to strengthen the protection of young people’s rights.